AdipoPaul/Kubernetes-Course-Labs/README.md

 Feel free to fork and open a pull request.
 This repo is structured for educational and hackathon demonstration purposes.

 ---

-## License

-MIT License

----

-## Author

-\[Adipo] – Kubernetes Hackathon 2025

-For any issues, please create an issue on GitHub or email the maintainer.